Pineconium/ChoacuryOS/README.md

 # ChoacuryOS
-Stylized as Choacury/OS or simply Choacury, this project is a custom-built OS written in C/C++ and uses the GRUB bootloader.
+Stylized as Choacury/OS or simply Choacury, this project is a custom-built OS written in C and uses the GRUB bootloader.
 Choacury is currently in a **Pre-Zeta** stage, meaning some stuff isn't complete yet...

 # System Requirements